 Where appropriate, your lender will offer you the opportunity to apply for the scheme and give you an application form for mortgage-to-rent.
 If you are interested, you give consent in writing to your lender to submit your details to a number of organisations involved in the scheme.

 You then need to do the following:

 - You agree to surrender ownership of your home in exchange for a tenancy agreement with a housing association.

 - You complete your Mortgage to Rent application form and a Social Housing Support application form and give them to your local authority along with all the required documentation, including the Proposal to Consider Participation in the Mortgage to Rent Scheme (issued to you by your lender).

 The Housing Agency has published an updated Guide to the Mortgage to Rent Scheme (pdf).

 Where to apply

-You should contact your mortgage lender to discuss your suitability for the mortgage-to-rent scheme.
+Contact your mortgage lender to discuss your suitability for the mortgage-to-rent scheme.